Multi-Agent-io/feecc-registry-demo/README.md

 3. They then can select an item to assemble
 4. The entire process is guided and tracked e.g. with a video camera *(Omitted here in favor of user confidentiality)*
 5. The production data is saved in a decentralized file storage *(Here, a local IPFS node is used)*
-6. The IPFS CID of  unit certificate is securely stored in Robonomics blockchain. *Here, local instance of Robonomics Node used*

 ## Prerequisites
 - UNIX-like system (tested fine on [Ubuntu 22.04](https://releases.ubuntu.com/jammy/))